shekabhi/Covid-Meter/README.md

 # Covid App

-A Covid Meter App using Flutter .
+A Covid Meter App using Flutter and API(https://covid19api.com/) .